muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

     }
 ```

-A **Fraction** artifact uses just 1 octet to canonically represent the most
+A **Rational** artifact uses just 1 octet to canonically represent the most
-commonly used fractions `[-1.0,0.0,1.0]`.
+commonly used rationals `[-1.0,0.0,1.0]`.
 There are also
-other formats for each of these fractions, but they all take more octets.
+other formats for each of these rationals, but they all take more octets.

 Its single canonical octet for `0.0` corresponds to the ASCII/UTF-8
 *EQUALS SIGN* character `=`.